ou-elot/cse15l-lab-reports/LabReport5.md

 ```
 javac Server.java
 javac StringServer.java
-java StringServer 4000
+java StringServer.java 4000
 ```
 would produce the bug.
+After the first fix of removing `.java` to make the command `java StringServer 4000`, the bug that there are not enough arguments would be produced.

 If the commands were put into a bash script, like `server.sh` in the file structure above, then simply running
 ```